 Isaiah 45:9 occurs within the passage where God announces he will raise up a man named Cyrus to do his will.
 God will go before Cyrus performing his mighty acts and God will do this for the sake of his people Israel.
 Within this prophecy God warns those who would oppose God.

-“Woe to him who strives with him who formed him,God says to those who strive against him: Does the clay oppose the potter?
+“Woe to him who strives with him who formed him,God essentially says to those who strive against him: Does the clay oppose the potter?
 Does the son speak to the father or the mother about what they parent?
-Here the vessel is shifting blame to the creator of the vessel, or the child is shifting blame to the parent.
-But the person is accountable for his own striving against God.
-He cannot blame God for making him that way.
+In this passage the vessel is shifting blame to the creator of the vessel, or the child is shifting blame to the parent.
+But God says that the person is accountable for his own striving against God.
+A man cannot blame God for making him that way.
 He cannot blame his father for begetting a rebellious son.
 He cannot blame his mother for giving birth to a wicked child.
 He is responsible for his own actions and cannot wash his hands of his sin by blaming God or parents for making him that way.
-The whole point here is not that God can make a rebellious person and the person is still culpable; it is that a culpable person doesn't evade his sin by saying he was born that way.
+The whole point here is not that God can make a rebellious person and yet the person is still culpable; rather it is that a culpable person doesn't evade his sin by saying he was born that way.
 This is not a determinism that says you are still guilty, it is rebuke against a sinner denying guilt by appealing to determinism.

 a pot among earthen pots!

 Does the clay say to him who forms it, ‘What are you making?’